xtendui/xtendui/src/gatsby/markdown/core/card/content.md

 ##Overflow

-box with max sizes with automatic scrollbar on overflow with `box--overflow-y`.
+box with max sizes with automatic scrollbar on overflow with `card--overflow-y`.

 <demo>
   <demovanilla src="inline/core/card/overflow-y">